0xadada/0xadada.github.io/_posts/2019-09-25-on-fascism.md

 ideology to suit its needs.
 Its strength is how it presents itself truthfully as a violent resurrection of mythic past origins‒ to claim the past as a “Golden Age” and a return to the success of this golden past.
-It demands participation in a community held together by mythical archaic psuedo-values: race, blood, and the leader.
+It demands participation in a community held together by mythical archaic pseudo-values: race, blood, and the leader.

 _Fascism is a cult of the archaic fitted out by modern technology._ It revives